-Included in the amounts above is £50.0m (2022: £65.0m) of funding drawn from the Bank of England Sterling Monetary Framework, of which £50.0m (2022: £60.0m) was from the Term Funding Scheme with additional incentives for SME's (TFSME).
-This also included £0m (2022: £5.0m) from the Index Long-Term Repo (ILTR).
+Included in the amounts above is £30.0m (2023: £50.0m) of funding drawn from the Bank of England Sterling Monetary Framework, of which £30.0m (2023: £50.0m) was from the Term Funding Scheme with additional incentives for SME's (TFSME).
+This also included £nil (2023: £nil) from the Index Long-Term Repo (ILTR).
 TFSME and ILTR are schemes within the Bank of England Sterling Monetary Framework, which involve pledging mortgage assets to the Bank of England as collateral.
 The amount of collateral relating to this scheme is shown in note 12 on page 66.

 Interest on the TFSME scheme is charged at Bank of England Base Rate and paid on a quarterly basis.
+Since the balance sheet date, the Society repaid a further £16m of TFSME during January 2025.